wombleton/gitlaw-nz/acts/C/Crimes of Torture Act 1989.md

 ###### 1 General

 *   This is a reprint of the Crimes of Torture Act 1989\.
-The reprint incorporates all the amendments to the Act as at 29 November 2010, as specified in the list of amendments at the end of these notes.
+The reprint incorporates all the amendments to the Act as at 1 July 2013, as specified in the list of amendments at the end of these notes.

     Relevant provisions of any amending enactments that contain transitional, savings, or application provisions that cannot be compiled in the reprint are also included, after the principal enactment, in chronological order.
 For more information, _see_ [http://www.pco.parliament.govt.nz/reprints/][82] ![](/images/external_link.gif).